-Taking out membership (at Liverpool, London and Plymouth - see Swansea's details here)
+Taking out membership (at Liverpool, London, Swansea and Plymouth - see Sheffield's details here)

-- Currently, you can only sign up in person at The Climbing Hangar.
+- Currently, you can only sign up in person at The Climbing Hangar (except in Sheffield).
 Your first payment will be a pro rata payment based on the normal monthly subscription for your Home Hangar (subject to a minimum charge equivalent to one PAYG standard entry price).

 - At the time of signing up, you will be asked to provide credit or debit card details from which a recurring payment will be taken on the same day each month until you decide to cancel (or your credit card expires).